 - The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Women Directors and Non-Executive Directors and Independent Directors.
-The changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act. - Adequate notice is given to all Directors to schedule the Board Meetings, agenda and detailed notes on the agenda were sent at least seven days in advance except for the Meetings where consent of the Directors/Committee Members was taken to receive the Agenda at a short notice and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting. - All decisions at the Board Meetings and Committee Meetings are carried out unanimously as recorded in the minutes of the meetings of the Board of Directors or Committees of the Board, as the case may be.
-As per the records provided by the Company, none of the member of the Board dissented on any resolution passed at the meeting of the Board. - Based on review of Compliance mechanism and Compliance Certificate(s) issued by the Functional Heads and taken on record by the Board of Directors at their meeting(s), I am of the opinion that there are adequate systems and processes in the Company commensurate with the size and operations of the Company to monitor and ensure compliance with the applicable Laws, Rules, Regulations and Guidelines.
+The changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act. - Adequate notice is given to all Directors to schedule the Board and Committee Meetings, agenda and detailed notes on the agenda were sent at least seven days in advance except for the Meetings where consents of the Directors / Committee Members were taken to receive the Agenda at a short notice and a system exists for seeking and obtaining further information and clarifications on the agenda items before the Meeting and for meaningful participation at the Meeting. - All decisions at the Board Meetings and Committee Meetings are carried out unanimously as recorded in the Minutes of the Meetings of the Board of Directors or Committees of the Board, as the case may be. - Based on review of Compliance mechanism and Compliance Certificate(s) issued by the Functional Heads and taken on record by the Board of Directors at their Meeting(s), I am of the opinion that there are adequate systems and processes in the Company commensurate with the size and operations of the Company to monitor and ensure compliance with the applicable Laws, Rules, Regulations and Guidelines.

-I further report that during the audit period there were no specific events/actions having a major bearing on the Company's affairs in pursuance of the above referred laws, rules, regulations, quidelines, standards etc.
+I further report that during the audit period there were no specific events / actions having a major bearing on the Company's affairs in pursuance of the above referred laws, rules, regulations, guidelines, standards etc.

 For Shweta Gokarn & Co.
-Company Secretaries Peer Review Regn.: 1693/2022
+Company Secretaries Peer Review Regn.: 1693 / 2022

-> Sd/-
+Sd/-

-Ms. Shweta Gokarn ACS: 30393 CP No: 11001
+Place: Navi Mumbai Date: May 9, 2023 Ms. Shweta Gokarn ACS: 30393 CP No: 11001 UDIN: A030393E000273757

-UDIN: A030393D000290169

-Date: 9th May.
-2022 Note: This report is to be read with our letter of even date, which is annexed herewith and forms an integral part of this report.
+Note: This report is to be read with our letter of even date, which is annexed herewith and forms an integral part of this report.